 The public examination begins with an introductory lecture (lectio praecursoria) by the doctoral candidate.
 After the lecture the doctoral candidate asks Opponent to give her/his comments of the research.
 Then the Opponent stands up and briefly evaluates the significance/relevance in the research field.
 After the Opponent’s comment both Opponent and doctoral candidate sit down and the examination begins.

 In the examination the Opponent goes through the research work starting from the title and continuing to the methods, references and conclusions.
 The doctoral candidate answers Opponent’s questions and defends her/his research.
 After the Opponent is satisfied he/she announces that the examination is completed and gives the final statement with a remark that he/she proposes that the Faculty accepts the dissertation (it is very rare that the Opponent does not propose accepting).
 The Opponent and doctoral candidate stand up for the final statement.

 If the audience has no comments nor questions, the Custos stands up and closes the public examination.
 The overall duration of the public examination may not exceed six hours, and the event lasts typically approximately two hours.

-Proceedings of the public defence is described in more detail on the page Welcome to the public examination (UH guidelines)
+The procedures of the public defence is described in more detail on the page Welcome to the public examination (UH guidelines).